giacomoboldini/giacomoboldini.github.io/index.md

 layout: mylayout
 ---

+## About me

-I am a Ph.D. student in Computer Science focusing on static analysis, abstract interpretation, and program verification, with applications to low-level languages.
+I am a PhD student in Computer Science focusing on static analysis, abstract interpretation, and program verification, with applications to low-level languages.
 My works (academic/personal/small-team) span topics such as parallel